koopjs/koopjs.github.io/_docs/basics/faqs.md

 ### How should I write my provider to hanlde `timestamp`-style date queries?

 Some clients that use Feature Services may format date queries in the `timestamp` style, for example `where=my_date >= timestamp '2021-01-01 06:00:00'` ([more information on querying dates](https://www.esri.com/arcgis-blog/products/api-rest/data-management/querying-feature-services-date-time-queries/)).
 To ensure Koop filters the data properly, you should use the `metadata.fields` property to designate that field (in this case, `my_date`) as `type: "Date"` and also return the data from your provider using the JavaScript [Date.toISOString() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
 For example, `properties.my_date = (new Date(year, month, date)).toISOString();`.

+### Does Koop support HTTPS?

+Koop is a dedicated ET(L) server and doesn't include HTTPS support by default.
+You should use a proxy server (like nginx) or the service from you cloud provider to add the HTTPS layer in production.

+If you just need the HTTPS for local development, the Koop CLI (v1.1+) allows to start a HTTPS dev server for Koop plugins.
+You can read the [CLI documentation](https://github.com/koopjs/koop-cli/blob/master/docs/commands/serve.md) for more details.